Most channel partners expect their SD-WAN revenue to grow in 2019.

 The study at multiple points describes the SD-WAN market as "nascent," meaning that it is young and full of potential.

 Partners split right down the middle when asked if they preferred an over-the-top SD-WAN solution or one with its own network.

 However, the question was about which one they think is more profitable, not which one they use.
 Another statistic is that 52% of partners sell a carrier-based SD-WAN, according to Craig Schlagbaum, who runs Comcast Business' channel program.
-Schlagbaum explained the advantages of "in-network" providers in an April interview
+Schlagbaum explained the advantages of "in-network" providers in an April interview with Channel Partners.